ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

     to include detailed quota limits
     and related header fields in API documentation.

-The goals do not include:
+The following features are out of the scope of this document:

   Authorization:
-  : The rate-limit fields described here are not meant to support
+  : RateLimit fields are not meant to support
     authorization or other kinds of access controls.

   Throttling scope: